-As part of its work to seamlessly integrate the CCAC and HCCSS, the HCCSS has been working towards achieving compliance with the data requirements of the Digital and Data Directive.
-This work has been suspended until further administrative direction given the current system transformation.
-This work has included some involvement of the Ministry.
+HCCSS Mississauga Halton has suspended work on achieving compliance with the data requirements of the Digital and Data Directive.
+This work was suspended until further administrative direction given the current system transformation.
 In the meantime, the HCCSS ensures they respond to data requests from the public in a timely manner.